ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 Following are the steps that are required to connect a Linux-based {{site.data.keyword.BluSoftlayer_full}} Compute instance to a multipath input/output (MPIO) internet Small Computer System Interface (iSCSI) logical unit number (LUN).

-**Note:** The Host IQN, user name, password, and target address that are referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+The Host IQN, user name, password, and target address that are referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Details** screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
+{: tip}

-**Note:** It's best to run storage traffic on a VLAN, which bypasses the firewall.
+It's best to run storage traffic on a VLAN, which bypasses the firewall.
 Running storage traffic through software firewalls increases latency and adversely affects storage performance.
+{:important}

 1. Install the iSCSI and multipath utilities to your host.
   - RHEL and CentOS